Simple and Safe

 Should conditions or preferences change, a decision to proceed to tracheostomy-supported breathing is always possible.

 In the intervening time, daily life with noninvasive ventilation is as close to normal as one can get while relying on machine aids for breathing.
 So, if breathing becomes a problem, be persistent, ask questions, and know there is an answer that will work just right for you.

 Michael Munn, 62, holds a doctoral degree in astrophysics and is a retired chief missile defense scientist who lives in Benson, Ariz., with his wife, Kay.
 He has published articles in professional journals on energy expenditure and caloric needs of people with neuromuscular disease who are using ventilators.
 Munn was the MDA Personal Achievement Award recipient for Arizona in 2005.

-For more information, see "Truth, Lies and Tracheostomies," July-August 2007; "The Great Trach Escape," September-October 2003; and "Breathe Easy: Respiratory Care in Neuromuscular Disorders," a booklet available through your local MDA office and on the Web.
+For more information, see "Truth, Lies and Tracheostomies," July-August 2007; "The Great Trach Escape," September-October 2003.
 Always check with your doctor about assisted ventilation options for your condition.

 MDA Resource Center: We’re Here For You

 Our trained specialists are here to provide one-on-one support for every part of your journey.
 Send a message below or call us at 1-833-ASK-MDA1 (1-833-275-6321).
 If you live outside the U.S., we may be able to connect you to muscular dystrophy groups in your area, but MDA programs are only available in the U.S.Request Information